 - Indicate willingness to participate in and uphold the policies of the student teaching program and exhibit a positive attitude toward working with student teachers, University Supervisors, and Northwestern State University. - Demonstrate characteristics of MODELS FOR LEARNING-as a master teacher and professional educator. - Model effective teaching behaviors while allowing the student teacher to develop his/her own teaching style. - Induct the student teacher into classroom procedures as completely as possible and work toward an assumption of full teaching responsibility by the student teacher. - Develop a teaching and observation schedule for the duration of the student teaching assignment, after conferring with the student teacher concerning subject matter competencies and preferences.
 Copies of the schedule should be furnished to the student teacher and University Supervisor as soon as possible after the beginning of the assignment. - Confer with the student teacher on a daily basis concerning lesson plans and procedures.
-Approve all lesson plans developed by the student teacher before lessons are taught. - Acquaint the student teacher with available instructional technology and instruct the student teacher in its use. - Evaluate the performance of the student teacher as indicated in evaluation of classroom instruction.
+Approve all lesson plans developed by the student teacher before lessons are taught. - Acquaint the student teacher with available instructional technology and instruct the student teacher in its use.

-- Confer with the student teacher concerning pupil evaluation and grading policies and procedures; check tests prepared by student teacher in advance of test administration to ensure fairness and validity. - Participate in in-service conferences and professional development sessions for cooperating school personnel held by the University - Confer regularly with the University Supervisor and the Cooperating Principal concerning the Student Teacher's performance and progress. - Contact the University Supervisor or Director of Field Experience and Clinical Practice immediately to discuss significant concerns about student teacher's progress - Supervise any needed remediation plans for strengthening performance of a marginal student teacher.
+- Evaluate the performance of the student teacher as indicated in Evaluation of Classroom Instruction. - Confer with the student teacher concerning pupil evaluation and grading policies and procedures; check tests prepared by student teacher in advance of test administration to ensure fairness and validity. - Participate in in-service conferences and professional development sessions for cooperating school personnel held by the University - Contact the University Supervisor or Director of Field Experience and Clinical Practice immediately to discuss significant concerns about student teacher's progress - Supervise any needed remediation plans for strengthening performance of a marginal student teacher.

-STUDENT TEACHER
+STUDENT TEACHER/RESIDENT